 These guys are from Maryland and have an active gig schedule.

-Below is one of the videos from their Facebook Page.
+Below is one of the videos from You Tube.
 You might like it if you’re a Grateful dead fan.

 Next is Terrapin — a Dead band based out of Greenwich, Connecticut.

 These guys are fairly active with a bunch of upcoming dates and over 7,000 “Likes” on their Facebook Page.

 They have dozens of videos to choose from for your viewing and listening pleasure, but I chose this one because it’s short and pretty cool and I don’t really know any Grateful Dead songs (besides “Truckin” which is disappointingly absent).